 Laura M. Herbert, CTRS

-Laura is a recreational therapist in the Recreational Therapy Section at the NIH Clinical Center.
+Laura Herbert is a recreational therapist at the NIH Clinical Center.
 She received a Bachelor of Science degree in recreation therapy with a minor in health at Ithaca College and a Master of Science degree in Health Promotion Management from Marymount University.
 In addition to her CTRS credentials, Laura is also a Certified Health Education Specialist, which she obtained after completion of her Master's degree.
 Laura has over 15 years of experience working with pediatric and young adult patients and their families.
 Her professional interests include teen programming, animal assisted therapy and relaxation.